Listen to the audio of the introduction without leaving the website and THANK YOU SO MUCH for your ears and eyes!

 Introduction

 For a while, Candy was the president of MADD, and I was the vice-president.
-And my daughter Laura was the fuel that helped to launch MADD into the national spotlight.
-That’s because Laura was a visual; a living, sweet-looking, smart little girl, who did not move; she was a glaring reminder of the 800 injuries caused by drunk drivers every day.
+And my daughter, Laura Lamb, was part of the fuel that helped to launch MADD into the national spotlight.
+That’s because Laura was a visual; a living, sweet-looking, and smart little girl, who did not move.

-These stories are also about earthquakes and romance, passion and my three husbands, fishing and hunting, and hootin’ it up with my family and friends.
+These stories are also about earthquakes and romance, passion and my three husbands, fishing and hunting and hootin’ it up with my family and friends.

-These stories are sometimes incongruous; surreal yet logical; spiritual and profane, embracing both the good parts and the bad parts.
+These stories are sometimes incongruous; surreal yet logical, spiritual and profane, embracing both the good parts and the bad parts.

 And the wonderfully exuberant, titillating, and funny parts, too!

-Thanks so much for being here,
+Thank you so much for being here.

 Love,